Demographics and culture of Ahmedabad: Culture

 World's first Swaminarayan Temple was built in Ahmedabad by the instructions of Lord Swaminarayan.

-Ahmedabad is known for its diversified culture and the celebration of various festivals with great zeal which transcends demographic and religious lines.
+Ahmedabad is known for its diverse cultural traditions and for the celebration of various festivals across religious and demographic communities.

 Uttarayan is celebrated as a kite flying day on 14 January every year.
 The nine nights of Navaratri are celebrated in a traditional manner with people performing garba at pre-arranged venues, which is the folk dance of Gujarat.
 The festival of lights - Deepavali is celebrated with the lighting of lamps in every house, decorating the floors with the rangoli and bursting of fire-crackers.
 Other festivals like Holi, Raksha Bandhan, Eid ul-Fitr and Christmas are also celebrated with enthusiasm.
 The annual Rathyatra procession on the Ashadh-sud-bij date of the Hindu calendar and the procession of Tajia during Muharram are an integral part of the culture of the city.

 Also the Hathee Singh Jain Temple built by Merchant Hathee Singh in 1850 AD serves as an example of the culture of the city of Ahmedabad.
 The temple is known for its architectural styling and designing that consists of intricate carvings.